(586) 243-4140

 Drug crimes in Michigan are governed primarily by MCL 333.7401 (delivery and manufacturing) and MCL 333.7403 (possession), within the Michigan Public Health Code.

 Charges are categorized by the controlled substance schedule.
-Schedule I and II substances generally carry the highest penalties — including heroin, cocaine, methamphetamine, and fentanyl.
+Schedule I and II substances generally carry the highest penalties.

 Common charges Scott defends include simple possession, possession with intent to deliver (PWID), delivery, manufacturing, maintaining a drug house, and drug paraphernalia.

-Scott has defended drug cases across Macomb, Oakland, Wayne, St. Clair, and Lapeer counties — including the 41A District Court in Sterling Heights and Shelby Township, 41B District Court in Clinton Township, and the 16th Circuit Court in Mt.
-Clemens for felony-level drug prosecutions.
+Scott has defended drug cases across Southeast Michigan, in Macomb, Oakland, Wayne, and St. Clair counties and throughout Metro Detroit, from the district courts up to the 16th Circuit Court in Mt.
+Clemens for felony-level drug cases.

 Call Now — (586) 243-4140